SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 Remember: Stocks rated “STRONG BUY” by Seeking Alpha’s “Quant Rating” are up 1,754% compared to the S&P 500’s 385% over the last 10 years.

-Bottom line: Only buy stocks that are rated “STRONG BUY” and don’t own any stocks rated “STRONG SELL!”
+Bottom line: Only buy stocks that are rated “STRONG BUY” and don’t own any stocks rated “VERY BEARISH!”

-Those are just five of our MANY reasons to sign up for Seeking Alpha Premium.
 If you’re looking for more, read our full Seeking Alpha review here!
+Or read our comparison of Seeking Alpha vs Morningstar.